jf908/State-of-Bevy-Webviews/README.md

 ## Approaches

-[Wry](https://github.com/tauri-apps/wry), a dependency of Tauri, is used in most of the bevy crates currently the tackling webviews.
+[Wry](https://github.com/tauri-apps/wry), a dependency of Tauri, is used in most of the bevy crates currently available.
 Wry's repo includes an example of how to use it with winit where wry is a passed a window handle, and this solution works with a bevy app.
 From testing these solutions, its clear that since wry is designed to take over the window, its common to run into bugs from edge case configurations of OS, GPU, transparency, and window mode.